Rendlesham Estate Sale - Outlying Portions

 1802

 By 1840, the Parham Tithe survey [1840a] lists Spencer Horsa de Horsey as the owner of the fields on the 1819 map above.
-Horsa is presumably the tithe clerk's misspelling of Horsey, because Spencer Horsey de Horsey was the younger Kilderbee's son (he changed his name to his mother's maiden name by deedpoll [SHdeHorsey]).
-The oldest reference in our deeds for Oak Farm that I have found so far is a sale by Edward James Dawkins to Lord Rendlesham in 1859.
-So I assume at some point between 1840 and 1859 Horsey sold to Dawkins.
-Given Horsey was a Tory MP, Dawkins might have been the diplomat of the same name who hailed from that era (1792-1865) [EJDawkins].
+Horsa is presumably the tithe clerk's misspelling of Horsey, because Spencer Horsey de Horsey, a Tory MP, was the younger Kilderbee's son (he changed his name to his mother's maiden name by deedpoll [SHdeHorsey]).
+Samuel Kilderbee (probably the father) had bought this land in 1794, some of it freehold and some copyhold of the Manor of Parham Hall.

 The Rendlesham Estate was extensive - "5825 acres" of it went on sale in this round.
 There were parts of the estate lying in the Suffolk parishes of Pettistree, Hollesley, Alderton, Boyton, Ramsholt, Kesgrave, Rushmere St. Andrew, Clopton, Debach, Otley, Cretingham, Monewden, Framsden, Ashfield, Earl Soham, Ufford, Brandeston, Badingham, Cransford, Bruisyard, Rendham, Dallinghoo, Bredfield, Framlingham, Parham, Great Glemham and Wickham Market.